aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 #NVIDIA GRID and NVIDIA gaming drivers are for AWS customers only.
 You are bound by conditions and terms as per [Install NVIDIA drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html).
 Helper scripts (`install-<DRIVER_TYPE>-driver`) in */home/{user name}* folder can be used to install or update the GPU drivers.

 #### NVIDIA CUDA Toolkit and cuDNN installation
-[CUDA® Toolkit](https://developer.nvidia.com/cuda-toolkit) and [cuDNN (NVIDIA CUDA® Deep Neural Network library)](https://developer.nvidia.com/cudnn) can subsequently be installed in EC2 instance based on selected `sessionType` option:
+[CUDA® Toolkit](https://developer.nvidia.com/cuda-toolkit) and [cuDNN (CUDA® Deep Neural Network library)](https://developer.nvidia.com/cudnn) can subsequently be installed in EC2 instance based on selected `sessionType` option:

 - `console-with-Ubuntu_repo_Driver`
     - CUDA: `sudo apt install -y nvidia-cuda-toolkit`